Configure Azure App Registration Permissions for Win32 Applications in Intune

 Step 1: Registering the Patch My PC Application in Azure AD

-In order for our service to have permissions to your Intune tenant for application management, start by navigating to your environment’s Azure AD portal, head to App registrations on the left column and click New registration in the top left of the main pane.
+In order for our service to have permissions to your Intune tenant for application management, start by navigating to your environment’s Azure AD portal, head to App registrations, and click New registration in the top left of the main pane.

-Give your app registration a relevant name such as “Patch My PC – Intune”.
+Give your app registration a relevant name such as “Patch My PC – Intune Connector”.
 Configure the account types base on your tenant requirements.
 For the Redirect URI, leave it default unless you have specific requirements for configuring the Redirect URI.
 Then click Register.

 Step 2: Configure API Permissions for the New Application